/* Rambling Owl addition to remove page titles from blogs */

 We had a nice breakfast (the place was awarded a respectable 8.4 on our Pat Pending Rating System) whilst we chatted to the man of the house.
 They had moved to Fort William from the Midlands twenty years before, having no previous experience of running a guest house, and had never looked back.
 He detailed the many hurdles thrown at them by the Scottish property purchasing process, which differs radically from the English version and can be a minefield for the unwary.
 The basic rule seemed to be that if you wanted to buy a place in Scotland, you should have the cash ready and be prepared to shamelessly butter up the vendors.
 I think I prefer this system to the English version.
 It has a refreshing honesty about it.
 I think it was this morning where Colin’s resolve faltered and he converted to full English breakfasts for the rest of the week.

-After breakfast I retired for some Foot Therapy but there was little to do in this respect as, for once, my feet were blister-free and in good shape.
+After breakfast I retired for some foot therapy but there was little to do in this respect as, for once, my feet were blister-free and in good shape.
 At last!
 A journal free of overly descriptive foot injuries.
 I had used the duct tape given to me by the lady in Fort William and I’m convinced it helped keep me blister free.
 I’m not sure it’s the healthiest thing to wrap your feet in, and peeling it off at the end of the day was a mixture of pain and unbearably ticklish moments but - I’m a convert.
 From now on I’m packing duct tape as an essential.

 Whole lotta loch ....

 We said our goodbyes and walked back down into Fort Augustus, past The Bothie, along a residential road and finally turned east into a forest.
 We were treated to our first real climb of the week, albeit nothing strenuous and we set about tackling the challenge eagerly.
-We soon left Fort Augustus far behind and below us and broke out of the tree line on a headland overlooking Loch Ness.
+We soon left Fort Augustus far below us and broke out of the tree line on a headland overlooking Loch Ness.
 It was our first real look at the famous Loch and we lingered for a while taking in the sight.
 The long undulating line of mountains on the opposite shore, the steely-blue waters of the loch, the forest that tumbled away before us, the unexpected silence that lent an air of gravity to the scene.

 Loch Ness

-“I feel like I should be wearing a skirt,” said Bod, surveying the beauty of it all, and if he was moved enough to consider donning a kilt and becoming an adopted Scot then there is no more fitting tribute to the scenery that I can offer.
 Bod continued to scan the far shore as we walked, looking for the house that once belonged to Alastair Crowley (and then subsequently to Jimmy Page of Led Zeppelin fame).
 There were a couple of properties visible, obviously very grandiose even at a distance, which he believed to be likely candidates.
 Page had bought the house as a holiday retreat (presumably the fact that Crowley was reputed to have conjured up Satan within its walls was seen as a selling point).
 Jimmy was big into the occult at the time, by all accounts.
-It takes all sorts; he probably sold it once he had recovered from all that 1970’s substance abuse.
+[ED: Bod was a few miles adrift - the house in question, Boleskine House, is located in Foyers, some twenty miles further along the shore].

 We carried on along an elevated track that wound in and out of forest with regular gaps in the trees allowing Loch Ness to continually appear and beguile us.
 Soon the trees began to grow in size until we were walking along cathedral-like aisles of majestic old pines, their high canopy throwing dappled shade onto us, with the great loch as an ever-present backdrop.
 It was all very bonny indeed.